dhellmann/pymotw/PyMOTW/profile/index.rst

 :Purpose: Performance analysis of Python programs.
 :Python Version: 1.4 and later, these examples are for Python 2.5

-The profile and cProfile modules provide APIs for collecting and analyzing statistics about how Python source consumes processor resources.
+The :mod:`profile` and :mod:`cProfile` modules provide APIs for collecting and analyzing statistics about how Python source consumes processor resources.

 run()
 =====

 The most basic starting point in the profile module is ``run()``.
 It takes a string statement as argument, and creates a report of the time spent executing different lines of code while running the statement.

 .. include:: profile_fibonacci_raw.py
    :literal:
    :start-after: #end_pymotw_header

 This recursive version of a fibonacci sequence calculator [#fibonacci]_ is especially useful for demonstrating the profile because we can improve the performance so much.
 The standard report format shows a summary and then details for each function executed.

 ::